monsoonmaelstrom/book2/book2.md

 “I noticed you were gone.”

 “I was thinking about going to Reese’s churro shop.
 We should watch it a while first.
-Make sure no one else is staking it out.”
+Make sure no one is staking it out, since someone was watching Davy’s flat.”

 “Not a bad idea,” Liam agrees.
 “You should take Peter.”

 I can’t help but sigh.

 “You know I’m right.
-He’s the best person to go with you,” Liam states.
+He’s the best person to go with you,” Liam states evenly.

 “*You* could come with me,” I protest.